davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Prevent player from moving on top of NPCs in towns.
 	Implement working doors in towns - Open door, Jimmy locked door.
 	Implement Search in towns - Search for hidden items.
+	Display message at bottom of screen
+	Play music after pausing

+Version 3.0.0 - TODO -
+	Implement dialog/talking with NPCs.
+	Implement a journal based on dialog responses.

 --TODO--